 ‘E Ipo’ (produced by Dalvanius Prime) shot to the top of the NZ charts and two albums – The Man, The Music, The Legend and Live In New Zealand – went Top 10.

 In 1981, after almost 30 years living overseas, Prince Tui Teka returned home, settling in Tokomaru Bay.
-Everything seemed to fall into place upon his return – he was signed to RCA Records, ‘E Ipo’ (produced by Dalvanius Prime) shot to the top of the NZ charts and two albums – The Man, The Music, The Legend and Live In New Zealand – went Top 10.
+Everything seemed to fall into place upon his return – he was signed to RCA Records, ‘E Ipo’ (produced by Dalvanius Prime) shot to the top of the New Zealand charts and two albums – The Man, The Music, The Legend and Live In New Zealand – went Top 10.
 In 1982 he even had his own weekly television series.

 Prince Tui Teka was much in demand, appearing in three movies (Came A Hot Friday, The Silent One and Savage Islands) and a German-made television series, Jack Holborn, and performing to full houses – clubs, pubs and theatres.